Your Assurance of a Quality Education

 What is accreditation?

-Accreditation is awarded to academic institutions meeting specific criteria for high-quality educational programs and services.
+Accreditation is the academic world’s way of ensuring quality educational programs.
+It is awarded to academic institutions meeting specific criteria for high-quality academic programs, teacher support, and student services.

 How do schools become accredited?

-The accreditation process is detailed and rigorous.
+Each accreditation process is detailed and rigorous.
 It is conducted by a team of teachers and administrators from other institutions, who review and assess school programs and services, from the academics to the faculty.
-Before the accrediting organization’s on-site visit, the school must undertake an extensive self-assessment that probes every aspect of the school’s life.
+Before the accrediting organization’s live visit, the school must undertake an extensive self-assessment that probes every aspect of the school’s day to day operations.

 How is accreditation maintained?